 What Qualifies a Company for Certification?

-There are several groups that offer a form of a Woman-Owned Business Certification.
+There are several groups that offer a form of a Women-Owned Business Certification.
 We opted to work with the Small Business Administration as we found their process and cost to be the best fit for our business.
 To be eligible for certification, a company must be at minimum, 51% owned, operated, controlled, and managed by a woman.
 There are four entities that offer a form of certification:

 - Small Business Administration